-- Items to be included in future repair contract: - o Place riprap at Pier 8. - o Remove debris at Piers 3, 8, 9, 12 and 13
+- Items to be included in future repair contract: - o Rehabilitate the I-80 westbound approach slabs and pavement throughout the Commission's jurisdiction (currently under evaluation) - o Place riprap at Pier 8. - o Remove debris at Piers 3, 8, 9, 12 and 13

-For a list of maintenance repair items, see the 2017 Annual Maintenance Report.
+For a list of maintenance repair items, see the 2019 Annual Maintenance Report.